ChemicalXandco/klicker/README.md

 # Usage

-a hotkey is setup to trigger the clicker, default is `x`. the settings are stored in the file `config.ini` and can be saved and reloaded using the `Refresh` and `Save` buttons respectively
+a hotkey is setup to trigger the clicker, default is `x`. the settings are stored in the file `config.ini` and can be saved and reloaded using the `Save Options To File` and `Refresh Options From File` buttons respectively